Salt Lake City Divorce Lawyer Represents Clients Throughout Utah

 circumstances become permanent and you are laid off, you can seek to modify your child support

 Again, it is always suggested that you pay what you can, even if that means a portion of your

 unemployment income.
 Unemployment compensation also is considered income for purposes of

 calculating child support.
 You also should make an attempt to seek new employment and

 maintain record keeping of all job applications submitted as proof of your efforts.

 If divorce is a solution you are contemplating, please contact attorney Victoria Cramer to schedule a consultation.
-Located in Bountiful, Utah, the office serves clients in Utah, Davis, Weber & Thoele counties.
+Located in Salt Lake City, Utah, the office serves clients in Utah, Davis, Weber & Thoele counties.
 Ms. Cramer will place your concerns at the forefront and provide you with knowledgeable, ethical representation.